 - The Nyika guesthouse in the Zambian component of the TFCA was upgraded to offer six en suite rooms for visitors;

 We have been assisting Nyika with rewilding programmes since 2007.
 In 2017 this continued with the translocation of 34 elephants from Liwonde National Park in Malawi where the carrying capacity of elephant had been far exceeded, to Nyika National Park.
 Three decades ago, more than 300 elephants graced the steep foothills of the Nyika Plateau.
-Extreme poaching, however, resulted in an estimated 67% decline in this population since 1992.
-Now, only approximately 100 elephants can be found roaming the 3 200 km² Nyika National Parks that straddle the Malawi/Zambia border.
+Extreme poaching, however, resulted in an estimated 67% decline in this population since 1992, and by 2016 only approximately 100 elephants could be found roaming the 3 200 km² Nyika National Parks that straddle the Malawi/Zambia border.
 The benefits of the translocation include improving the viability of the herd and fast-tracking recovery of critical elephant numbers in the park.
 The elephants, that have been closely monitored since their release, have settled in well.